 I was hit by a drunk driver; is the establishment that served the liquor liable for my injuries under Oregon liquor liability laws?

-Can I seek punitive damages against the provider of alcohol under Oregon’s liquor liability law?
+Can I seek punitive damages against the provider of alcohol under the liquor liability law?

 Answer: Yes, depending on the particular circumstances of your case.
 It is very common that victims of drunk drivers can legally pursue punitive damages against the drunk driver because the driver’s conduct is grossly negligent and reckless.
 Punitive damages are another form of compensation that can be sought, which are intended to punish the offending drunk driver as well as to deter similar conduct by other drivers.
-Punitive damages and the threat of punitive damages typically make drunken driving car accident verdicts and settlements higher than normal Oregon car accident injury cases.
-Oregon liquor liability law also allows personal injury victims to pursue punitive damages against bars, taverns and other providers of alcohol is the service to a visibility intoxicated person is grossly negligent.
+Punitive damages and the threat of punitive damages typically make drunken driving car accident verdicts and settlements higher than normal according to Portland car accident attorney, Travis Mayor.
+The liquor liability law also allows personal injury victims to pursue punitive damages against bars, taverns and other providers of alcohol are the services to a visibility intoxicated person is grossly negligent.
 For instance, if a bartender continues to serve alcohol to a patron who is visibly intoxicated when it is obvious to everyone that the customer should be cut off and sent home in a taxi-cab; and that drunken patron drives away from the bar and injures or kills someone on the road, then the bar would be subject to a claim for punitive damages in addition to all of the other types of compensation allowed under the law.
 Punitive damages are not automatic though.
 There are special pleading and evidentiary requirements.
 Portland drunk driving accident lawyer, Travis Mayor, has the experience required to evaluate and pursue punitive damages in your Oregon liquor liability or dram shop claim.

 What You Need To Know

-An Oregon DUI accident is different than a normal car accident case because of the aggravating factor of the driver’s drunkenness and decision to drive anyway.
-Portland drunk driving accident lawyer, Travis Mayor, has a thorough understanding of how to maximize the financial recovery for clients who are victims of drunk drivers in Oregon.
-In addition to compensatory damages for property damage, medical expenses, lost wages and pain and suffering, punitive damages will likely be available.
+A DUI accident is different than a normal car accident case because of the aggravating factor of the driver’s drunkenness and decision to drive anyway.
+In addition to compensatory damages for property damage, medical expenses lost wages and pain and suffering, punitive damages will likely be available.
 Most drunk driving car accidents involve conduct by the drunk driver that is more than just negligent; it is grossly negligent and reckless.
-In such instances, Oregon law allows juries to award punitive damages.
+In such instances, the law allows juries to award punitive damages.
 Punitive damages are designed to punish the offending drunk driver, as well as to deter similar conduct by other drivers.
-Punitive damages and the threat of punitive damages typically make drunk driving car accident verdicts and settlements higher normal car accident injury cases in Oregon.
+Punitive damages and the threat of punitive damages typically make drunk driving car accident verdicts and settlements higher normal car accident injury cases.

 GETTING RESULTS FOR VICTIMS OF DRUNK DRIVING ACCIDENTS